We believe in having a self-conduct code. We believe true ecotourism needs to address each of the following points.

-Campi ya Kanzi is a community lodge, in community land, employing locally, paying tourism revenues locally, supporting a community Trust.
+We believe in community lodges for community land, employing locally, paying tourism revenues locally, and supporting a community Trust.

 Carbon footprint minimized and offset

-Not only we use only renewable energies, but our limited carbon emissions are fully offset to the REDD+ Chyulu Carbon Project.
+Not only we use only renewable energies, but our limited carbon emissions are fully offset by the REDD+ Chyulu Carbon Project.

-Photovoltaic panels for our electricity; solar boilers for hot water; we cook all our food in “Agha” stoves where a charcoal made from coffee husks is used (this eco-friendly charcoal is a project of the United Nations Environmental Program, we have been the first lodge to adopt it, in the late 90’s).
+Photovoltaic panels are used for electricity; solar boilers for hot water; we cook all of our food in “Agha” stoves where charcoal made from coffee husks are used (this eco-friendly charcoal is a project of the United Nations Environmental Program, we have been the first lodge to adopt it, in the late ’90s).

 Environmental footprint on water usage

-Campi ya Kanzi fulfills all its water needs by cropping the rains and storing water in special PVC bladders.
-We have a water catchment of approximately 12,000 square meters (over 140,000 square ft) and a water storage of approximately 1,600,000 liters (nearly 400,000 gallons)
+We fulfill all our water needs by cropping the rains and storing water in special PVC bladders.
+We have a water catchment of approximately 12,000 square meters (over 140,000 square ft) and water storage of approximately 1,600,000 liters (nearly 400,000 gallons)

 Preservation of wilderness

 It is hard to consider ecotourism not linked with preserving the wilderness one visits.
-The Maasai Wilderness Conservation Trust (MWCT) and Campi ya Kanzi have the same mission: preserving the Maasai wilderness of the Greater Kilimanjaro Ecosystem.
+The Maasai Wilderness Conservation Trust (MWCT) and Chyulu Wilderness Camp have the same mission: preserving the Maasai wilderness of the Greater Kilimanjaro Ecosystem.

 Preservation of wildlife

 The same applies to wildlife.
-Ecotourism is about protection of natural resources.
-In our ecosystem the most valuable resource is the wildlife.
+Ecotourism is about the protection of natural resources.
+In our ecosystem, the most valuable resource is the wildlife.

 Preservation of culture

 Ecotourism cannot happen without considering the local communities.
 In our case, we are dealing with arguably the most iconic tribe of Africa, whose culture is still very much alive and deserves full protection.

 In order to support the local communities not only do we employ locally, but also train local staff.